praveenscience/FinalYear-Project-Ideas/README.md

 ## Full Stack Ideas

+* Travel Advisory App
+  > Platform for travel guides where they can consicely put up their detailed travel plan, along with all associated costs.
 * Study Abroad Networking App
   > Networking app for students who want to study abroad.
 * Fully Functional Exam Portal